-We’ve spent the past five-ish years testing social media schedulers.
+We’ve spent the past five-ish years testing social media scheduling tools.
 It wasn’t a choice, we didn’t intend to be difficult.
 It’s taken blood, sweat and tears; endless angry emails; longwinded workarounds and countless product demos, but (hopefully) the end is in sight.
 In this article we’ll take a look back at our experience of using numerous social media scheduling tools, with all the gory details included.
 I hope you’re sitting comfortably…

-As a start-up social media agency with a fairly large client base, it’s always been difficult finding a social media scheduling tool that fits our requirements.
+As a start-up social media agency with a fairly large client base, it’s always been difficult finding social media scheduling tools that fit our requirements.
 We don’t have the luxury of shelling out thousands a month for the top shelf schedulers (here’s looking at you, Sprout Social 👀), but we’re very particular in the features we need to ensure we can offer our service to the high standard our clients expect.
 Some may call us pedants, but when you spend your waking hours obsessing over clients’ social pages, you can’t help but be a perfectionist.

 Let’s start from the beginning – it all started so promisingly…

 Oh, the good old days.
 Quick, simple and ever-dependable, Buffer is a fantastic social media scheduler that’s perfect for agencies and freelance social media managers.
 Slick and streamlined, Buffer focuses heavily on the scheduling aspect of social media management, which, when we started up, suited our service to a T. Whereas other social media tools can be complicated and clunky, Buffer has an interface that’s easy to navigate, and you can fire out posts to multiple pages in matter of seconds.
 For the ever-busy social media manager, it’s a godsend.
 Download the free Chrome extension and posting becomes a breeze.